dataobservatory-eu/dataset/cran-comments.md

 ## Resubmission

-This resubmission addresses the following URL check notes:
+This resubmission addresses the following URL check notes, which are all false negatives, but nevertheless must be addressed:

 Found the following (possibly) invalid URLs:
   URL: http://example.com/dataset#eg:1